This selection of tools, when utilized by a moderately skilled attacker has the potential to wreak havoc on an organization's network.

 If you are interested in testing these offensive security tools, take a look at the Kali Linux distribution.
 It includes many of these and other tools pre-installed.

 These tools are used by security professionals around the world to demonstrate security weakness.

+Only experiment on your local network where you have permission.
 Do not do anything stupid.
 You could end up in jail.

 Have you seen our other Free IP and Network Testing tools.

 Discover.
 Explore.
 Learn.

 Next level testing with advanced Security Vulnerability Scanners.